 2 ounces fresh goat cheese, crumbled

-1. Preheat oven to 450 degress F. Trim brussels sprouts, remove outer leaves, and cut into quarters.
+1. Preheat oven to 450 degrees F. Trim brussels sprouts, remove outer leaves, and cut into quarters.
 Put sprouts in mixing bowl and toss with walnut oil and balsamic vinegar.

 2. Arrange sprouts in a single layer on a rimmed baking sheet and roast 20 minutes, turning occasionally, or until sprouts are slightly crisp and golden brown on the edges.